HumanAndMachineHearing/MachineHearing_2025-2026/README.md

 [2] He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Deep residual learning for image recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).

 # Troubleshooting:
 In case you encounter compatibility issues for ffmpeg, have a look at the following compatibility table: https://github.com/meta-pytorch/torchcodec?tab=readme-ov-file#installing-torchcodec.
 Create an environment in which you can install compatible versions.
+For more information, see also: https://docs.pytorch.org/audio/2.8/installation.html